rcdmk/widgets-spa/README.md

 - GET `/widgets/:id` [http://spa.tglrw.com:4000/widgets/:id](http://spa.tglrw.com:4000/widgets/:id)
 - POST `/widgets` for creating new widgets [http://spa.tglrw.com:4000/widgets](http://spa.tglrw.com:4000/widgets)
 - PUT `/widgets/:id` for updating existing widgets [http://spa.tglrw.com:4000/widgets/:id](http://spa.tglrw.com:4000/widgets/:id)

+# Setup
+As all npm managed projects, there is a need for installing all dependancies first.
+Navigate to the repository root and run:

+    $ npm install

+## Build the app
+In order to run this app, you will need to build it first:

+    $ npm run build

+This will build the react app source and generate the client JavaScript bundle.

+## Running the app
+To run the app, after building it:

+    $ npm start

+The app runs on `http://localhost:3000`.
+The RESTful API lives on `http://localhost:3000/api`.

+# Future improvements (to come)
+- Implement middlewares for validation and security
+- Implement mongoose to operate on data from MongoDB
+- Unit tests
+- Implement a CI/CD cicle to run on heroku
+- Create an ASP.Net WebAPI version